-Last night Hannah had a catastrophe of astronomical proportions if you’re a teenager.
+My daughter, Hannah had a catastrophe of astronomical proportions if you’re a teenager.
 She spilled nail polish all over her brand new, worn for the first-time jeans.
 We rushed to google for help, and all the suggestions said the same thing; blot with acetone nail polish remover.
 Well, as luck would have it, she had just used the last of it.
 My girl was panic-stricken.

 While she went to find solace in a long, hot shower, I remembered the stain removal sheet that I tore out of a Family Circle magazine years ago.
 Sure enough it had instructions for removing nail polish from fabric.
 Their first recommendation was of course acetone, but if that fails, plan b is what else?
 White vinegar.

 I have plenty of white vinegar which I prefer over acetone anyway.